erikgall/brickbreaker/speech.md

-[slide 1]
+### Slide 1

 How is it going?

-[slide 2]
+### Slide 2

-My name is Erik Galloway and I am a computer programmer for a company called Flip Learning.
+My name is Erik Galloway and I work for a company called Flip Learning as a Software Developer or you guys might know what I do as a computer programmer.

-[slide 3]

-What is computer programmer.
+### Slide 3

+Who can tell me what a computer programmer is?

+So a computer programmer is and does..

-- It is about helping people and making the world a better place.
+Being a programemr is about helping people and making the world a better place by solving problems using technology.
-- Solving problems for people
-- Building and making new cool technology and stuff like...
-- Computer Programs or Software, Applications, Websites, Artificial Intelligence or AI

-And I get to work with my buddy Reggie...

-[slide 4]
+To solve problems you a programmer will build and create/programs things such as:
+1. Software/Programs
+2. Apps
+3. Websites
+4. Robots
+5. Artificial Intelligence (AI)

+### Slide 4

-What is like to be a computer programmer
+What is it like to be computer programmer/me?

 - People think I am really smart
 - I get to help people
 - I get to make the world a better and more efficient place
+- I get to build cool things for fun.
 - And the real reason I love it is because I get to work from home and hangout with my buddy Reggie all day.

-[slide 5]
+### Slide 5

 Well..
-I work he sleeps most of the time.
+I work he sleeps most of the time....

-He didn't want me to show you this picture.. but do you guys want to see a funny one of how he sleeps sometimes..
+Do you guys want to see a picture of how he sleeps sometimes?

-[slide 6]
+He told me never to show anyone this picture...
+Sorry Reggie.

+### Slide 6

 Ok...
-How many of you like play video games?
+So who here likes to play video games?
+Nice..
+I do too...
+I like play Xbox..

+So I've got a question for you guys that I've been wondering...

+### Slide 7

+Xbox or Playstation.

 Great..
-So I personally like to play Xbox but..

-[slide 7]

-I've been wondering which one is better..
-Xbox or Playstation?

-Great..
 Who thinks they have an idea for a game that has never been done before?

-Awesome, because...
-Computers can be programmed to make games and both the Xbox and Playstation are computers..
+Awesome, did you guys know that an Xbox and Playstation are both computers...

 Just like my laptop right here.
 They all have the same parts in them.

 A..
 - Hard Drive
-- Central Processing Unit or CPU
-- Random Access Memory or RAM
+- Motherboard
 - Graphics Card

-- And more...
+But if you are a computer programmer and can program computers..

-But that means you could create a game for an Xbox or Playstation.
+That means you can create a game for an Xbox or Playstation by using what you know about programming.

 Ok, one more question..
 How many of you have cell phones..
 I have an Iphone

-[slide 8]
+### Slide 8

 So do we like iPhones better or Android phones better?